Jinxhy/On-device-Deep-Learning-Resources/README.md

 #### Why On-device AI?
 On-device AI enables performing inference with models directly on a device (e.g. smartphone).
-Compared to offloading deep learning models to the cloud, On-device deep learning has many advantages as follows:
+Compared to offloading deep learning models to the cloud, On-device AI has many advantages as follows:
 - Low Latency: there is no round trip to the server and no wait for results to come back.
 - Privacy: the data processing happens on users' local devices.
 - Works offline: network connectivity is not required.